stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 `YearMonthDay` pattern.

 The `periodLastDay` tests are a little peculiar, we didn't use property testing in this case since we wanted to test some particular cases.
-We tested that February's last day in a leap and in a regular is calculated properly.
+We tested that February's last day calculated properly for both leap and regular years.
+As you can see in some case unit tests can be useful too, so don't stick too much to property testing.

-Well I think the two previous examples are very straight forward, but let me explain the `periodAllDays` tests.
+Well I think the two previous examples are very straightforward, but let me explain the `periodAllDays` tests.
 When you're implementing property tests is a little harder to think of what to test, you have to search a common property (that's why they are called property test) that let you describe the expected behavior.
 So what we're checking in this test is that `all` elements (`Days`) that the `periodAllDays` function produces, when the `DayPeriod` is a `Month`, belong to the same year and month.

 It makes sense right?.
-Also we can see the best of patterns in action, we're using them to generate a random month: `MkWMonth my@(YearMonth y1 m1)`, and we're using them to deconstruct a `Day` into `Year`, `MonthOfYear` and `DayOfMonth`:
-`(YearMonthDay y2 m2 _) -> (y2, m2)`.
+Also we can see the best of patterns in action, we're using them to generate a random month: `MkWMonth my@(YearMonth y1 m1)`, and we're using them to deconstruct a `Day` into `Year`, `MonthOfYear` and `DayOfMonth`: `(YearMonthDay y2 m2 _) -> (y2, m2)`.

 ## Summary